Want to know about different types of facials so you can choose the one that suits your skin concerns? You have arrived at the right place!

 The aesthetic improvement in this technique is achieved by using a radiofrequency device.
-This device uses the tip to pass over the face, keeping in contact with the surface of the skin. the radiowaves are controlled to provide proper heat to seep in the deeper layers of the skin, thereby collagen production.
-It can be used by all skin types, and the benefits are often long-lasting.
+This device uses the tip to pass over the face, keeping in contact with the skin’s surface.
+The radiowaves are controlled to provide proper heat to seep in the deeper layers of the skin, thereby collagen production.
+All skin types can use it, and the benefits are often long-lasting.

 20. PRP Facial

-PRP facial enables the improvement of collagen production in your skin improving your skin texture and tone.
-The vampire facial is perfect for those who are looking to tighten their skin and reduce the signs of aging.
+PRP facial enables the improvement of collagen production in your skin, improving your skin texture and tone.
+The vampire facial is perfect for those looking to tighten their skin and reduce the signs of aging.

 Recommended for: Aging skin